 To reach Tabanon from Seminyak, I was driven for about one hour through villages, past temples, by rice paddies, and over creeks and streams.
 The landscape was breathtaking.
 It was like traveling in a time machine to a more leisurely era.

-Greeter cars ususally have bottled water, and sometimes they have damp towels, but this was the first one that had snacks!
+Greeter cars in Bali usually have bottled water, and sometimes they have damp towels, but this was the first one that had snacks!
 There were dried apricots, peanuts, and some crispy Balinese crackers.

 When I arrived at Alila Villas Soori Bali, staff were gathered out front to greet me.
 I was introduced to my butler, who had been assigned to make sure that my stay was as pleasant as possible.